Cultivate a Schoolwide Culture of Attendance

 • Leverage existing activities to communicate the importance of good attendance and offer support

-• Nurture a school-wide system of attendance incentives
+• Nurture a schoolwide system of attendance incentives

-• Get involved in Attendance Awareness Month
+• Get involved in the Attendance Awareness Campaign

 Start Outreach Before School Begins

-Use back-to-school letters, social media, phone calls from teachers and robocalls (ideally personalized by classroom or at least school) to communicate when school starts , what attendance policies are in place and how important attendance is for student achievement.
-If you have connections to summer programs, ask providers to help deliver the message about the importance of good school attendance..While parents are the primary target for elementary outreach, students should be included in the messaging campaigns by middle and high school.
+Use back-to-school letters, social media, phone calls from teachers and robocalls (ideally personalized by classroom or at least school) to communicate when school starts, what attendance policies are in place and how important attendance is for student achievement.
+If you have connections to summer programs, ask providers to help deliver the message about the importance of good school attendance.
+While parents are the primary target for elementary outreach, students should be included in the messaging campaigns by middle and high school.

 Leverage Existing Activities to Communicate the Importance of Good Attendance and Offer Support

-School assemblies, back to school nights, parent-teacher conferences and newsletters all represent important opportunities to engage students and their families and send the message that regular attendance is an expectation.
+School assemblies, back-to-school nights, parent-teacher conferences and newsletters all represent important opportunities to engage students and their families and send the message that regular attendance is an expectation.
 Wherever possible, establish and maintain ongoing two-way communication, including collecting up-to-date contact information and encouraging families to ask for assistance if they face barriers such as transportation issues, job loss, unstable housing arrangements or health concerns.
 Keep messages positive while mentioning that families will be contacted if absences start adding up.

 Teachers are an especially important resource for engaging in caring outreach, especially given they are in daily contact with students and can take advantage of regularly scheduled interactions, such as parent-teacher conferences to talk one-on-one with parents.
 As the first line of intervention and prevention, teachers can make attendance a normal topic in all interactions with parents and bring in additional school staff if a deeper intervention is needed.

-Nurture a School-Wide System of Attendance Incentives
+Nurture a Schoolwide System of Attendance Incentives

 School communities can send a clear message that going to school every day is a priority by providing regular recognition and rewards to students and families who have good and improved attendance.
 Tardiness can be addressed by ensuring awards recognize on-time attendance.
 Keep in mind the goal is not to focus on perfect attendance since the children who struggle the most will soon be left out of such awards.
-A school-wide approach can also help improve the accuracy of attendance data since the students, themselves, are likely to help ensure teachers are aware of who is and isn’t in class!
+A schoolwide approach can also help improve the accuracy of attendance data since the students themselves are likely to help ensure teachers are aware of who is and isn’t in class!
 Attendance incentive programs should be designed to encourage teachers to convey the importance of attendance by taking roll in a positive, caring and visible manner.

-Participate in Attendance Awareness Month
+Participate in the Attendance Awareness Campaign

 AAMLgBanner_generic